My Sugar Free Kitchen

 • Set the Pressure Cooker to “Sear on High” and set timer for 15 minutes

-• Chop the beef brisket into 8 evenly sized chunks, discarding any fatty bits
+• Chop the 1.5 kg beef brisket into 8 evenly sized chunks, discarding any fatty bits

 • Brown the beef on all sides, in two batches (4 pieces at a time).
 Set aside on a plate.

-• Add diced onion and garlic to pressure cooker pot.
+• Add 1 large brown onion (diced) and 4 tablespoons crushed garlic to pressure cooker pot.
 Stir for 1 minute until onion becomes translucent.

-• Add cumin, chilli powder, nutmeg and smoked paprika.
+• Add 2 teaspoons ground cumin, 1 teaspoon ground chilli, 1 teaspoon ground nutmeg and 2 teaspoons smoked paprika.
 Stir through.

-• Add the canned tomatoes, Worcestershire sauce, vinegar, water and honey.
-Stir through until combined
+• Add the 400 grams canned diced tomatoes, 2 tablespoons worcestershire sauce, 1 tablespoon white vinegar, 1 cup tap water and 2 teaspoons monkfruit sweetener.
+Stir through until combined.

 • Remove meat from pressure cooker pot and place into separate bowl (casserole dish is ideal).
 Shred the meat using 2 forks, and set aside.